The fight over U.S. voting rights is nothing new — it just comes with a pandemic twist this time

 What's less clear is the cumulative effect of all these rules.

-For example, one expert on how election law affects voter behaviour, Michael Hanmer at the University of Maryland, cited different research that concludes that strict voter ID laws can trigger a backlash effect, encouraging people to organize.
+For example, one expert on how election law affects voter behaviour, Michael Hanmer, a government and politics professor at the University of Maryland, cited different research that concludes that strict voter ID laws can trigger a backlash effect, encouraging people to organize.

 "That can charge people up and make them want to go out and vote," he said.